Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 - Blackwall: Warrior (Weapon and Shield)

 - Sera: Rogue (Archer)

 Warrior (Weapon and Shield)

 As a strong tank with high Attack and Defense, a Warrior is essential to your team.
-You start off with Cassandra, and later gain Blackwall, so you have the choice of either (or both) when you go adventuring (if you don't decide to be a Warrior yourself).
+You start off with Cassandra, and later gain Blackwall and Iron Bull, so you have the choice to take them with you when you go adventuring (if you don't decide to be a Warrior yourself).